Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

-By the above theorem, a graph is a KE graph, if and only if after deleting all the nodes in $A_1^*$ with edges having at least one end in it, the rest graph related with $B_1^*$ is a null graph.
+By the above theorem, a graph is a KE graph if and only if after deleting all the nodes in $A_1^*$ with related edges, the rest graph related with nodes in $B_1^*$ is a graph consisting of isolated nodes without any edge.
 In this paper, we also call a classical KE graph as 1-\emph{layer KE-graph}.
-If a graph $G$ is not a 1-\emph{layer KE-graph}, it implies that there exists no such $B_1^*$ having none inner-class edges, and the aim can be changed to find the \emph{proper separated classes} $A_1^*$ and $B_1^*$, in which the subgraph induced by $B_1^*$ has the lowest energy (least number of covered nodes) with respect to the minimum vertex-cover.
-Evidently, the KE graph can be viewed as a special case with the subgraph induced by $B_1^*$ having 0 energy in this setting.
+If a graph $G$ is not a 1-\emph{layer KE-graph}, it implies that there exists no such $B_1^*$ that does not contain inner-class edges.
+In this case, our aim will be adjusted to find the \emph{proper separated classes} $A_1^*$ and $B_1^*$, in which the subgraph induced by $B_1^*$ has the lowest coverage number (smallest number of covered nodes) with respect to the minimum vertex-cover.
+Evidently, the KE graph can be viewed as a special case with the subgraph induced by $B_1^*$ having 0 coverage in this setting.

-However, the core difficulty is to achieve the decomposition of $A_1^*$ and $B_1^*$, i.e., to find the subgraph induced by $B_1^*$ having the lowest energy.
-In the proper classification $A_1^*$ and $B_1^*$, the subgraph induced by $A_1^*$ with the inter-class edges should occupy the energy of vertex cover the same as $\sharp A_1^*$ (nodes number in $A_1^*$): if some node in $A_1^*$ does not need to be covered, its matched node in $B_1^*$ can switch the roles with their classes labels.
-As a result, the decomposition of $A_1^*$ and $B_1^*$ is equivalent to obtain a subgraph with energy $E(G)-\sharp M(G)$, where $E(G)$ is the minimum coverage (energy) of $G$ and $\sharp M(G)$ is the maximum matching number of $G$.
-For that minimum vertex-cover problem belongs to NP-complete problems and maximum matching belongs to P problems, the proper classification of $A_1^*$ and $B_1^*$ for general graphs is a hard problem.
-Fortunately, it is an easy problem when the graph is a KE one, and the algorithm will be provided in next section.
+However, the core difficulty is to achieve the decomposition of $A_1^*$ and $B_1^*$, i.e., to find the subgraph induced by $B_1^*$ having the lowest coverage.
+In the proper classification $A_1^*$ and $B_1^*$, the subgraph induced by $A_1^*$ with the inter-class edges should occupy the coverage of vertex-cover the same as $\sharp A_1^*$ (nodes number in $A_1^*$) to make as many as covered nodes of $G$ belong to $A_1^*$: if some node in $A_1^*$ does not need to be covered, its matched node in $B_1^*$ can switch with it, namely switching their class labels.
+As a result, the decomposition of $A_1^*$ and $B_1^*$ is equivalent to obtain a subgraph with coverage number $\sharp C(G)-\sharp M(G)$, where $\sharp C(G)$ is the minimum coverage of $G$ and $\sharp M(G)$ is the maximum matching number of $G$.
+Since that minimum vertex-cover problem belongs to NP-complete problems and maximum matching belongs to P problems, the proper classification of $A_1^*$ and $B_1^*$ for general graphs is also a hard problem.
+Fortunately, it is easy and straightforward when the graph is a KE one, and the algorithm will be provided in next section.